 Traditional publishing, the kind that engages literary agents and monolithic publishing companies, has always been a challenge for writers.
 In my quest to find either for my soon-to-be-released novels, “Flamenco & the Sitting Cat” and “Tango & the Sitting Cat,” it feels akin to winning the lottery.
 Fortunately, self-publishing is rapidly becoming a mainstream empowering alternative.
 What’s your experience with either buying or publishing self-published novels?

-A blogger from India, Nadira Cotticollan, shares her recent venture into releasing her fiction on her own (and check out the blog version of this h-e-r-e)…
+A blogger/novelist from India, Nadira Cotticollan, shares about her venture into releasing fiction on her own (and check out the blog version of this h-e-r-e)…

 “The Winnowing Waves” and Self-Publishing by Nadira Cotticollan